BCWipe and user's permissions.

 Users' permissions are not related to the wiping process.

-The only point where user's account is concerned is "Wipe Local History" and "Wipe Internet History" tasks:
+The only point where user's account is concerned is "Wipe User Activity" and "Wipe History" tasks:

 these tasks wipe the history of the task's creator.